Marvel Comics 2: Publication history

 In 2008, a prequel strip, Mr. and Mrs. Spider-Man, was launched in the pages of Amazing Spider-Man Family.
 DeFalco confirmed on the official Spider-Girl boards that this strip would serve as the definitive continuity of the MC2 Spider-Man timeline.
 However, the Mr. and Mrs. Spider-Man strips were quickly ended so the Spider-Man Family title could make room for the relaunched Spider-Girl book.

 American Dream has appeared in both her own 2008 limited series and the 2011 five-issue limited series Captain America Corps, marking the first time an MC2 character has met or teamed up with characters from the mainstream Marvel universe.

-Spider-Girl returned in the Spider-Verse storyline in 2014.
-During the story, it was revealed that when she traveled back in time to meet Spider-Man in his youth in her original series, she had entered Earth-616, the mainstream Marvel universe, before the point which it branched out into the MC2 universe.
-Her father, however, unfortunately died protecting May and Benjy from Daemos.
-As Daemos drained Peter's life force, May fled with Ben in her arms.
-Upon May's return home, Mary Jane passes Peter's former costume down to her, though Mayday eventually begins wearing a new outfit and eventually returns to her old one.
-Following Spider-Geddon it is revealed that the Multiversal entity known as The Other has chosen and sought Peter as its host, thus resurrecting him.
+Spider-Girl returns in the Spider-Verse storyline in 2014, where she enters Earth-616.
+During the same event, the MC2 Peter Parker is killed by Daemos.
+Following Spider-Geddon, it is revealed that the Other chose Peter as its host, thus resurrecting him.

-The MC2 Universe also appears in the Secret Wars event in the Spider-Island tie-in backup.
+The MC2 Universe also appears in the Secret Wars event in the Spider-Island tie-in backup, and in late 2022, a new serialized adventure starring Mayday was launched on the Marvel Unlimited Infinity Comics app, with the story penned by Stephanie Williams, rather than DeFalco, a first for the series.